ezgior/Persona/README.md

 We create correlation dataframe Then find the most similar users, We make recommend movies to the user by user based colloboartive filtering method.
 Link for datasets : https://grouplens.org/datasets/movielens/latest/
+# Persona- CLTV_Calculation
+BG-NBD and  GAMMA-GAMMA Models are used in order to calculate customer life time value